Sari Pul River

 The Sari Pul River is a river in northern Afghanistan originating in southwestern Sar-e Pol Province.
 It flows north and is joined by a major tributary from the east just south of the provincial capital, Sar-e Pol.
 It continues north past the town of Sar-e Pol and into Jowzjan Province.
 It flows past Sheberghan into the edge of the Karakum Desert where it dries up.
-In prehistoric times it flowed into the Amu Darya.
+In prehistoric times, its flow used to reach the Amu Darya.

 There are irrigation canals that spread the water out around Sheberghan.